ISISComputingGroup/ibex_developers_manual/Reflectometers.md

 ### Unanswered Questions

-1. Beamblock, turn on beam block mode what do you expect to happen?
+1. Beam block, turn on beam block mode what do you expect to happen?
 What can we control - yes I know this is th 3rd iteration of this
 1. Change engineering correction based on mode how does this work
 1. CRISP: What is the position for S4? (found it in mantid IDF, but values differ from those in VI - assumption is VI is correct)
 1. Do we need to reflect SP of motors into Reflectometry server